 After you are done flattening your dough, open the soda can carefully because it can erupt in a sudden foam burst.

 To avoid such a mess, allow the can rest and tap it on all sides before opening.

+You can also fill the pipe with water to increase its weight.
 The water will not leak as long as you have correctly fitting caps, but as you flatten your dough, it is likely to make a particular sound.

 A thermos may sound interesting to use as a rolling pin.
 Not every thermos can fit into this role because it must have smooth sides.

-It should have a cylindrical shape and long, but should not be very big or have a handle.
+It should have a cylindrical shape and be long, but should not be very big or have a handle.

 Clean and wipe the thermos dry and apply some flour on the outside part of the thermos before you start rolling.
 It works like an ordinary rolling pin.